Scipio94/Summative-iReady-Diagnostic-Analysis/README.md

 ## Objective

-The analysis seeks to identify trends in iReady ELA performance in the Foundation Academy Charter School network.
+The analysis seeks to identify trends in iReady ELA performance at a charter School network.
 The analysis will be guided by the following questions:

 1. What were the network wide trends in iReady tier performance during the 2022-2023 school year in ELA?
 2. What were the campus wide trends in iReady tier performance during the 2022-2023 school year in ELA?